Things you have already done or found - bold type

 - Borrowed microfilm from the Family History Library through a local Family History Center.

 - Found an ancestor in the Ryerson index.
-(A relative but not a direct ancestor)
+(Relatives but not direct ancestors.)

 - Have an ancestor who served in the Boer War.